freedander2-ops/BilderPortfolio/docs/SECURITY.md

 The frontend form is an interface.
 For production, it is recommended to use:
 - A backend layer with spam protection (e.g., reCAPTCHA).
 - Server-side environment variables for sensitive tokens.

+## Form Handling
+The frontend form is an interface.
+For production, it is recommended to use:
+- A backend layer with spam protection (e.g., reCAPTCHA).
+- Server-side environment variables for sensitive tokens.